LABipp/pr-educacao/README.md

     │   ├── notebooks              <- Jupyter notebooks
     │   └── requirements.txt       <- Packages used in the code

-- The `data` folder because the data can be to heavy.
-Instead, we have a `data.zip` compressed file of the folder, thaat you can open on your local :)
+- The `data` folder was ommited because it can be to heavy.
+Instead, we have a `data.zip` compressed file of the folder, that you can open on your local :)

 ### Getting Started

 #### Prerequisites

-You need to have the packages on `requirements.txt` installed.
+To run the notebbooks, you need to have the packages on `requirements.txt` installed.
 To do that, open the terminal and run:

 ```
 pip3 install -U -r requirements.txt